eduvo/oa-template/README.md

 4. Solve the [problem](./PROBLEM.md).

-5. Ensure we can access your GitHub repo.
+5. Ensure we can access your repository.